 Online courses with a fixed beginning and end date which allow regular interaction with the class members are treated the same as other transferred classes.
-For correspondence or open ended online courses, a maximum of one course credit may be earned.
-All policies governing transfer credit apply to courses taken online or by correspondence: they must be sponsored by an accredited institution and be accepted for credit by that institution toward its own bachelors degree; they must be on a liberal arts topic; and they must be pre-approved by the chair of the department into which the course transfers, the student’s academic advisor, and the Registrar’s Office.
-Normally, the University does not award credit for modern language or laboratory science courses taken online.
+For correspondence or open-ended online courses, a maximum of one course credit may be earned.
+All policies governing transfer credit apply to courses taken online or by correspondence: they must be sponsored by an accredited institution and be accepted for credit by that institution toward its own bachelors degree; they must be on a liberal arts topic; and they must be pre-approved by the chair of the department into which the course transfers, the student’s academic advisor, and the Office of the Registrar.
+Normally, the University does not award credit for language or laboratory science courses taken online.
 Students may not earn transfer credit from online or correspondence courses offered concurrently with their DePauw enrollments except by permission of the Petitions Committee.

-DePauw students should complete the transfer credit approval form, available in the Registrar’s Office, prior to enrolling in any course of study intended for transfer credit.
+DePauw students should complete the transfer credit approval form, available in the Office of the Registrar, prior to enrolling in any course of study intended for transfer credit.
 This includes summer school courses, summer study abroad programs, and online courses.
-This form requires the signatures of the department chair or program director in the academic area in which the course will count, the student’s academic advisors, and the registrar, who will approve the amount of credit to be awarded and the applicability of the course to general graduation requirements.
+This form requires the signatures of the department chair or program director in the academic area in which the course will count, the student’s academic advisors, and the university registrar, who will approve the amount of credit to be awarded.

 If the student is attending classes on a college campus with students who have already matriculated at that college and the course is taught by a regular college faculty member, DePauw will treat this as regular college transfer credit (see above).